 Students in grades 9-11 will have two opportunities in the fall to have their picture taken for the yearbook.
-Seniors must have their picture taken by the school's designated professional photographer to be placed in the senior section of the yearbook.
+Seniors will also have the opportunity to have a senior portrait included in the senior section of the yearbook.
+Please refer to your school site for specific details on adding the senior photo.
 All 4th year students who submit a picture from this studio will be in the senior section of the yearbook regardless of credits.